 Specific damages will cover lost wages, lost earning potential, and past and future medical costs.
 It may also cover the cost of vehicle maintenance, vehicle modification, home modification.
 General damages refer to physical pain and suffering.
 It will also include emotional distress and loss of consortium.

-Identifying the Liable Party in a Car Accident
+Identifying the Liable Party

 The key to successfully proving a car accident claim lies in identifying the liable party.
 Depending on the circumstances of a case, there may be several parties liable.